Prithvitarale/peepll/README.md

 - **Majority:** Lines 656-659

 ### **6. Notes for Reproducibility**
 - Important: This code is designed to run on CPU only.
+All our TMLR results were reported by running experiments on the CPU.
 GPU support will be added soon.
 - Results are averaged over multiple runs, as described in the paper.
 For consistency, ensure the random seeds are set as in the scripts.
 - Logs and outputs will include key metrics and figures to match the results in the paper.